 Curricular Practical Training (CPT) is temporary employment authorization for F-1 international students.
 CPT allows students to train or receive an internship related to their major field of study.
 It also allows them to be off-campus and gain amazing experiences.
 CPT internships must meet the following conditions: a degree requirement or a course requirement.

 As a student, if you assemble 12 months of full-time CPT, you will not be eligible for OPT.
-This is something you definitely need to keep in mind while considering CPT vs OPT.
+You need to keep this in mind while considering CPT vs. OPT.
 Also, remember that independent studies will not be accepted by CPT.

 How to apply for CPT

 Approved students are required to report all information to the Student and Exchange Visitor Program.
-You may apply to 12 months of OPT at each level of education.
+You may apply for 12 months of OPT at each level of education.

 There are three types of Optional Practical Training (OPT): Pre-completion OPT, Post-completion OPT, and STEM OPT extension.
-Pre-completion OPT meaning the period before your program’s end date.
-That time period will be deducted from your 12 months of OPT eligibility.
-Most students prefer post-completion OPT, which begins after you completed your degree.
-A STEM OPT 24 month extension allows some STEM majors to extend their post-completion OPT.
+Pre-completion OPT means the period before your program’s end date.
+That period will be deducted from your 12 months of OPT eligibility.
+Most students prefer post-completion OPT, which begins after you complete your degree.
+A STEM OPT 24-month extension allows some STEM majors to extend their post-completion OPT.